01 of 05

 To save money, look for stock kitchen cabinetry at building supply companies.
 Bedroom wardrobe or closet storage systems can also be modified for a living space.
 Set stand-alone pantries side-by-side on a longer wall to create a one-unit look.

 Wall-mounted clementine crates or old filing cabinets can create a fabulous look (and lots of storage) and give your room tons of visual interest.

 Modify storage bins, boxes, baskets, or other accent furnishings to make it more appealing.
 You can even attach a wardrobe to a wall and surrounded it with molding for a built-in look at a fraction of the price.Continue to 5 of 5 below.

 Another Solution for Small Living Room Arrangement

-- Purchase your furnishings before choosing your wall color.
-Most people work backward and choose their wall color first, and later find they need to repaint or get frustrated because they can't find furnishings to match.
+- Wall color: Purchase your furnishings before choosing your wall color.
+Most people work backward and choose their wall color first, and later find they need to repaint or get frustrated because they cannot find furnishings to match.

-- Notice how in all of the spaces, furnishings were kept to a minimum.
-One sofa, one chair, one table is a great rule to follow.
-After adding these elements, if you have room for more - great!
-If you don't, let it go.
+- Minimal design: Keep furnishings to a minimum.
+One sofa, one chair, and one table is a great rule of thumb.
+After adding these elements, if you have room for more, great.
+If not, then let it go.